 If you are subject to an evacuation order, contact your insurance provider as soon as possible to confirm what coverage your policy provides.
 Most policies limit the amount of money available for additional living expenses during a mass evacuation or specify a maximum number of days that will be covered.
 Confirming this information early will help you plan in order to avoid running out of coverage.

 While your home is being repaired, you will continue to be responsible for your ordinary, ongoing expenses.
-These might include mortgage payments, insurance premiums, transportation costs, utilities like natural gas, internet and cable TV, and groceries.
+These might include:

 “Additional” expenses are increased costs that occur as a direct result of the loss.
-These might include the cost of your hotel stay or temporary home rental, food, transportations, and boarding expenses at a kennel for your pet.
+These might include:

 Keep in mind that insurance policies will only cover the “reasonable and necessary” additional expenses that result from your loss.
 If in doubt, ask your insurance provider what expenses your policy will cover.
-Reasonable and necessary emergency expenses usually include emergency toiletries and medications, and one or two emergency changes of clothing for you and your children.
+Reasonable and necessary emergency expenses usually include:

 If your home had a basement suite which you rented out, and the loss was substantial enough to render the suite uninhabitable, you may not receive your regular rent until your tenants can move back in after the repairs are complete.
 As mentioned above, you’re still responsible for paying your mortgage, but you may temporarily lose your source of important rental income.